Antimony51122/Image_Processing/augmentation/notes_ideas.md

         > Vignette is darkening around the corners of the image essentially caused by lens element
         > to get rid of it, that's brighten up the colour

 #### 2. Distortion, Aberration and Vignette

 1. choose `Custom` setting tag of `Lens Correction`
 2. go to upper-left corner of the window, start with the `Remove Distortion Tool`:
-    - draging outward: add barrel distortion
+    - dragging outward: add barrel distortion
-    - draging inward: add pincushioning distortion
+    - dragging inward: add pincushioning distortion
 3. play around with the settings in `Chromatic Aberration` and `Vignette`

-#### 3.

-- Adjusting Angle and Perspective
+#### 3. Adjusting Angle and Perspective

 1. navigate to the `Transform` tag, play around with the `Angle`
 2. choose `Move Grid Tool`, change in the bottom, the grid `Color` to make the grid contrastively visible and `Size` to make it align better with the image features.
 3. go back to the `Transform` tag, play around with the `Horizontal Perspective` and `Vertical Perspective`.

-- 1. Using the Perspective Warp Command
+#### 4.1 Using the Perspective Warp Command

 1. set 4 `Guidelines`
 2. go to `Edit`, navigate to `Perspective Warp`

 	- establish a base setting for our boundaries that the vertices should align to the four points you want to use as reference points
 	- click `Enter` entering the edit mode in step 2 to drag and adjust the image

-- 2. Fine-Tuning the Perspective Adjustment
+#### 4.2 Fine-Tuning the Perspective Adjustment

 1. gradually improve the image by playing around the 4 vertices
 2. after the four vertices of the perspective warping box aligned to the 4 boundary vertices, check if there is still geometric distortions by checking whether there are slightly curved lines.
 Go back to step 1 and adjust the `Geometric Distortion` value for further compensation.

 > Beware that the last step has no preview effect influenced by the later action of perspective warp

-#### 4. Evening out Colour and Lighting
+#### 5. Evening out Colour and Lighting

 > This section has nothing to do with the `Lens Correction` filter but everything to do with quality image editing.